rtran015/FRU/README.md

 ros2 launch launch/lidar_launch.py
 ```

 **NOTE:** Won't work unless /dev/ttyUSB0 has full perms.
-For example, if on linux do `sudo chmod 777 /dev/ttyUSB0`.
+For example, if on linux do `sudo usermod -a -G dialout $USER` to give serial ports same permissions as user.